 Project access type: Public

 A 16-bit computer/maybe console inspired thing, the Femto-4.
+This is a fork from the main branch to keep a semi-functional version around.
 This project was started around November 2020.

 Cart A: Flappy Bird